Antix-Development/when_mongols_are_your_neighbors/POST-MORTEM.md

 I was fairly happy with how the enemy units ended up but still feel that the rammer could have had some special kind of attack.

-I was also very pleased with the interactions between Mongols because using circle vs circle collision made them flow nicely, with faster moving Mongols puching their way past slower moving ones.
+I was also very pleased with the interactions between Mongols because using circle vs circle collision made them flow nicely, with faster moving Mongols punching their way past slower moving ones.

 <br>